 - Provide guidance on consistent usage

-- Review data regularly to reinforce standards
+- Review failure data quality regularly to reinforce standards

 Turning Data into Insight